top of page

 Staff Recruitment

-Staff from new CLC’s will primarily be chosen from the pool of parents of the current students.
+Staff from new OSLC’s will primarily be chosen from the pool of parents of the current students.
 Assistance in filing any post still vacant with those passionate about child-led learning.
 Initial guidance from philosophy mentors.

 Sustaining Momentum